Written By: Phaedra, a Pressed Bouquet Shop Designer

 When your flowers begin the preservation process, our preservation specialists will be keeping a close eye on your blooms.
 If they notice the pale, dusty pink fresh rose, they’ll know to observe the way the color changes.
 Not all pale pinkish to beige roses change to the degree that a quicksand will, and it can be hard to know until they have had a little time in the pressing process.

 Once we notice the changes, we are on it!
 If there are more than two present in your preservation specialists make a note of how many quicksands there were, and snap a photo of the flowers.
 If there are only one or two, and your other florals have blush tones, we leave the choice to our talented design team, who will either keep or omit the blossoms depending on the palette, amount of flowers, and their long-honed expertise.
-If there are multiple, you’ll be contacted by our client relations team with a photo of how your roses changed and given your options.
+If there are multiple, you’ll be contacted by our client relations team with a photo of how your roses may have changed.
 How your finished preservation pieces look is totally up to you, but if you have any questions our professionals can help you make the best choice for you.

 Keep